jameschapman19/proxtorch/docs/source/usage.rst

 **Broadening Your Scope**
 -------------------------

 ProxTorch flaunts a comprehensive library of proximal operators and constraints, fit for diverse optimization riddles.
-Dive into the API Reference to uncover its full prowess.
+Dive into the API Reference to uncover its full power.
 As you navigate, you'll encounter tools designed for nuanced problem architectures, enabling you to leverage the might of proximal strategies across varied optimization scenarios.